awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 **Limits**
 + Proxy with authentication is not currently supported\.
 + Proxy server support for Web Access can vary by browser\.
 Chrome \(versions 55 and later\) supports Web Access traffic routed through a web proxy, while the current Firefox does not\.

+## Clipboard Support<a name="web_clipboard_support"></a>

+The clipboard supports copy and paste of text and HTML content only\.
+The maximum uncompressed object size is 20 MB\.
+For more information, see [I'm having trouble copying and pasting](client_troubleshooting.md#copy_paste)\.

+**Note**
+When copying from a Microsoft Office app, the clipboard only contains the last copied item, and the item is converted into standard format\.
+If you copy content larger than 890 KB from a Microsoft Office app, the app might become slow or unresponsive for up to 5 seconds\.